Create an on-demand Spark cluster with the desired cluster settings attached to a Workspace or Job.

 When you instantiate Spark context with the default settings, the

-spark.executor.instancesSpark setting will be set to the number specified in the above dialog.
+spark.executor.instancesSpark setting is set to the number specified in the previous window.

 Cluster size: Limit